 Student Review.
 Cumulative grade averages of honors students shall be reviewed at the end of each academic year.
-In general, an honors student shall be expected to register for a full-time program and to maintain better than a 3.25 cumulative average as well as a comparable average in the major and minor fields.
+An honors student shall be expected to register for a full-time program and to maintain better than a 3.25 cumulative average as well as a comparable average in the major and minor fields.